 Flynn Larsen for Ludwig Cancer Research

-Sangeeta Bhatia, a Howard Hughes Medical Institute Investigator, the John J. and Dorothy Wilson Professor at MIT’s Institute for Medical Engineering and Science and Electrical Engineering and Computer Science, and the director of the Marble Center for Cancer Nanomedicine at the Koch Institute for Integrative Cancer Research at MIT, will receive the 2019 Othmer Gold Medal at Heritage Day on May 8, 2019.
+Sangeeta Bhatia, a Howard Hughes Medical Institute Investigator, the John J. and Dorothy Wilson Professor at MIT’s Institute for Medical Engineering and Science and Electrical Engineering and Computer Science, and the director of the Marble Center for Cancer Nanomedicine at the Koch Institute for Integrative Cancer Research at MIT, received the 2019 Othmer Gold Medal at Heritage Day on May 8, 2019.

 Before joining MIT, Bhatia held a tenured position at the University of California, San Diego, and worked in industry at Pfizer, the Genetics Institute, ICI Pharmaceuticals, and Organogenesis.